parallel-markets/handbook/benefits/index.md

 Currently, Parallel offers dental benefits under two different plans, the Aetna Dental DMO and the Aetna Dental PPO (all details can be found [here][1]).
 Similar to the medical plan, you will have the optionality to cover yourself individually or your entire family.

 ### Vision Plan Details
-Currently, Parallel offers dental benefits under two different plans, the Aetna Vision and Aetna Vision+ plans (all details can be found [here][1]).
+Currently, Parallel offers vision benefits under two different plans, the Aetna Vision and Aetna Vision+ plans (all details can be found [here][1]).
 Similar to the medical and dental plans, you will have the optionality to cover yourself individually or your entire family.

 ## Other Health Benefits
 ### Flexible Spending Account (FSA)